jnpr-tjiang/contrail-all-in-one/README.md

-Deploy contrail micro-services in all in one machine
+Deploy contrail micro-services in an all in one server